-Andon refers to a visual tool that helps us know the status of operations in a work area, in order to obtain an immediate response to a problem generated.
+Andon refers to the visual tool that indicates the status of equipment or workstations in a production area, in order to immediately alert to issues that slow down output.

-Andon, as a Lean tool, has its origin in Japan in the 1970s in the Toyota production system, where through a set of lights personnel were alerted to existing problems, whether Maintenance, Quality, Safety, Production, Logistics, etc.
+Andon, as a Lean tool, has its origin in Japan in the 1970s in the Toyota production system.
+Through a set of lights: personnel was alerting to (evolving) production problems, whether Maintenance, Quality, Safety, Production, Logistics, etc.

-In this order of ideas, Andon highlights relevant information and helps to standardize communication, which favors the empowerment and motivation of staff.
+Andon helps to highlight relevant information and to standardize communication.
+This benefits the feeling of empowerment and motivation of staff.

-When any machine has a production interruption, the operator will indicate the problem through preset buttons on the M-Box, so the supervisor is requested via a notification on mobile or portal to confirm the true cause.
-Subsequently, the support team will execute a precise solution to the problem.
+When any machine has (or expects) a production interruption, the operator indicates this through preset buttons on the M-Box.
+The supervisor is alerted via a notification on his mobile device or portal and can take action to address the root cause.

 M-Box also provides instant notifications related to waste of electricity, auxiliary equipment status, production levels, efficiency indicators, quality checks, etc. Additionally, these can also be sent to different factory managers, officers, supervisors as configured.